 Investing in cryptocurrency

 Although there are plenty of legitimate concerns around whether cryptocurrency is safe, it’s undeniably a growing field for alternative investments.
 The head of the cryptocurrency world is undoubtedly Bitcoin.
 Since its inception in 2009, the value has grown by over 1,000,000,000%.
+Of course, past performance is not an indication of future results.

 That’s a pretty insane return on investment.
 So it’s no wonder people want to try and get a piece of the action.